wavect/wavect-learn/hedera-high-level-wrapper/README.md

 You can write the contract in Solidity, deploy it and access it through the `Hedera SDK` with Typescript (e.g.)

-## Practical Examples
+`Examples are shown in section 2`

+## Section Two: Let's get practical

 Each example is presented with a specific testcase.
-Hence, you can run the example yourself and play around. \
+Hence, you can run the example yourself and play around.

-## Simple alerts

-` ⚠ Get insights`
+` ⚠ Watch out for ACT comments`

 Each test contains an `ACT` comment.

 This is the part where I abstracted things away to get a more readable test case.

 Hence, by analyzing the method marked with `ACT` you can see the necessary steps you need to undergo to implement this on your end.